-When we look at claims information, we see that many of the properties subject to break-ins, thefts and vandalism are usually vacant or going through renovations to prepare them for sale or the next tenant.
-I’m sure it’s truly disappointing to arrive to show a house that was finished only two days before and see it broken into and missing key components like stoves, ovens, air conditioning, the furnace, water heater, and maybe even copper plumbing and electrical wiring.
-All your hard work and investment is gone and now you have to deal with police reports and put in more work and money to get it ready for sale or rent again, pushing back the start to getting a return on your investment.
+When we look at claims data, we see that many of the properties subject to break-ins, thefts, and vandalism are usually vacant or going through renovations.
+It’s truly disappointing when you arrive to show a house that was freshly renovated only two days before and see it broken into and missing key components like stoves, ovens, air conditioning, the furnace, water heater, or even copper plumbing, and electrical wiring.
+Now you have to deal with police reports and invest even more time and money to restore the property all without gaining income.
+Here are the usual suspects in these situations:

-- Neighborhood kids looking to make your vacant house their “club house”.
+- Neighborhood kids looking to make your vacant property their clubhouse

-- Professional thieves looking to take your possessions and turn them into their gain.
+- Professional thieves looking to take your possessions for their gain

-- Contractors or their sub-contractors returning to the property they have worked on, knowing what’s inside the house.
+- Contractors or their sub-contractors returning to the property, knowing what’s inside

 Getting to know your neighbors can be a big benefit.
-Discuss what your plans are with house and let them know that you want to make sure they have good neighbors moving in as renters or buyers.
-Good relationships with your neighbors allow you to have “eyes and ears” around your investment property.
+Discuss what your plans are with the house and let them know that you want to make sure they have good neighbors moving in as renters or buyers.
+Good relationships with your neighbors allow you to have eyes and ears around your investment property.
 They should feel free to call you if they see anything suspicious.

 Driving by regularly and making sure the house is still secure is important.
 It may provide a good opportunity to wave at the neighbors or get out and talk to them to build that relationship.
 If you notice the house has been broken into, call the police and don’t enter the house until an officer arrives.
 The intruder may still be inside!

 A well-lit exterior will discourage thieves from approaching your house at night.
-Lights should be placed at a height where it’s not easy to disable them and consider using motion detector lights that instantly light up an area, startling a would-be thief.
+Lights should be placed at a height where it’s not easy to disable them and consider using motion detector lights.
 Lighting the inside of the house is critical too.
 Using lights on timers in various rooms and radios that come on and go off in the evening may make your vacant home look and sound occupied dissuading potential thieves and vandals.
 There’s a product out now that looks like a light bulb you would put in standard lamps.
 It records your usage and replicates your patterns at night gradually turning out lights downstairs and ending with turning out an upstairs light like you would when you go to bed.
-These lights can also be set-up to turn on if the doorbell were to ring, imitating a household being startled awake by a late-night visitor.
+These lights can also be set up to turn on if the doorbell were to ring, imitating a household being startled awake by a late-night visitor.

-When appropriate and required you should board-up your property.
+When appropriate and required you should board up your property.
 There are several board-up solutions.
-The easiest fix might be to send over a handyman with plywood and long screws, but there are also cage systems, steel “shields” held in place by special hardware, and even a heavy-duty Plexiglas-type product that allows light in the house.
-It doesn’t make the house appear boarded-up but is strong enough to keep thieves and vandals out.
+The easiest fix might be to send over a handyperson with plywood and long screws, but there are also cage systems, steel shields held in place by special hardware, and even a heavy-duty Plexiglas-type product that allows light in the house.
+It doesn’t make the house appear boarded up but is strong enough to keep thieves and vandals out.
 Use the best method available to you that is also compliant with local codes.
-Remember, insurance policies will often require, as a security measure, that vacant houses are boarded-up.
+Remember, insurance policies will often require that vacant houses be boarded up as a security measure.

-To best protect your investment, layer your security.
+To best protect your vacant properties, layer your security.
 If you create a security system that consists of the 8 components we addressed today, you will be well on your way to moving a theft or vandalism down the block.
-These types of losses at vacant or renovation properties aren’t inevitable; it just takes some effort and consistent monitoring by you or your property manager to protect your valuable investment.
+These types of losses at vacant or renovated properties aren’t inevitable; it just takes some effort and consistent monitoring by you or your property manager to protect your valuable investment.